bciezah1/Deep_Learning/README.md

 ## Overview

-This repository contains two main scripts for machine learning tasks: one for regression and another for classification.
-These scripts allow users to train, evaluate, and make predictions using various models and datasets.
+This repository contains two main scripts for regression and classification tasks using deep learning: These scripts allow users to train, evaluate, and make predictions using various models and datasets.

 ## Contents